Opening the Gates of the Heart

 • Small group sessions

-The tools and experiences in the retreat will support our hearts, minds, bodies and souls in journeying through the themes and possibilities that Yom Kippur presents.
+The tools and experiences in the retreat will support our hearts & minds, bodies & souls in journeying together through the themes and possibilities that Yom Kippur presents.

 Who is this for?